Khmer keyboard: Khmer Unicode block

 The Khmer Unicode block contains characters for writing the Khmer (Cambodian) language.
 The basic Khmer block was added to the Unicode Standard in version 3.0, released in September 1999.
 It then contained 103 defined code points; this was extended to 114 in version 4.0, released in April 2003.
 Version 4.0 also introduced an additional block, called Khmer Symbols, containing 32 signs used for writing lunar dates.
 Unicode demonstrations prove the speed at which Khmer can be typed is increased "dramatically" compared to legacy fonts.

 Khmerism keyboard

-In 2016, a new Cambodia keyboard by Ly Heang was developed and is known as Khmerism Keyboard.
+In 2016, a new Cambodia keyboard by P. Lyheng was developed and is known as Khmerism Keyboard.
 Its aim to preserve the Khmer language online and in digital form by redesigning and rearranging the Khmer keyboard, making it easier to type in Khmer.
 Rather than use the Qwerty keyboards, it is based on a study of the frequency of Khmer letters in Khmer language and results in a totally different set up of the Khmer keyboard, in order to reduce the use of the shift key which is very frequent in the Khmer Unicode keyboard.